Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/what-is-amplitude.md

 ### Sessions

 A session is the period of time a user has your app in the foreground or has your website open.
 Sessions are a useful metric in Amplitude for understanding the frequency and duration of your users' engagement with your product.
 Amplitude assigns a session ID to each session, and all events within the same session share the same session ID.
 To send data, Amplitude SDKs automatically generate and manage session IDs.
-However, you have to manage session IDs yourself, you use HTTP APIs.
+If you want to manage session IDs yourself, you can make use of our [HTTP APIs](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/).

 You can learn more about [how Amplitude tracks sessions](https://help.amplitude.com/hc/en-us/articles/115002323627-Tracking-Sessions).